Skip to main content

 Two common hidden drains are uncertainty about what you might be missing and repeated manual tasks that keep stealing attention.
 Run a short audit with two prompts: “What am I worried I might be missing?” for your Compliance Firewall, and “What did I repeat by hand?” for your Command Center.
 If the same worry or task shows up again next week, it belongs in one of those two places.

 Time management plans work by the clock, but energy management asks a different question first: do you have the brain space for this task right now?
 Forcing complex work into a low-capacity period can make focused work harder and add to stress over time.
 If you start noticing exhaustion, cynicism, lower professional efficacy, or disconnection from the work, treat those as warning signs to adjust your workload and recovery plan.
-Note when complex work feels clear versus muddy, and use your own observed focus range after verification instead of copying a generic session length.
+Note when complex work feels clear versus muddy, use your own observed pattern for planning, and verify any generic session-length benchmark from professional source records before using it.
 If you want a practical prompt for what early stress can look like, the referenced podcast chapter at 8:42 is a useful checkpoint, and A Freelancer's Guide to Dealing with Burnout can help you pressure-test what you notice.

 Includes 4 external sources outside the trusted-domain allowlist.